Julian de Guzman

-Julian Bobby de Guzman (born March 25, 1981) is a Canadian soccer executive and former professional player and coach.
+Julian Bobby de Guzman (born March 25, 1981) is a Canadian soccer executive and former professional player and coach who currently serves as the Head of Sport for the New York Red Bulls in Major League Soccer.

-De Guzman was the first Canadian to play in the Spanish La Liga.
+A midfielder, De Guzman was the first Canadian to play in La Liga.
 While playing in Spain, he was voted 2007–08 Deportivo La Coruña Player of the Year.

 De Guzman has played at both the Canadian U-20 and Senior level, he was awarded the Canadian Player of the Year in 2008 and in 2007 became only the second Canadian international to be awarded the CONCACAF Gold Cup Most Valuable Player.
 He was the all-time cap leader of the Canada national team from November 2015, when he surpassed Paul Stalteri's previous record of 84 appearances, to November 2021, when Atiba Hutchinson surpassed De Guzman's final tally of 89 caps.
 From 2013 to 2016, he was captain of the Canadian men's national team.

-Most recently De Guzman was the general manager of the Ottawa Fury FC from 2017 until they dissolved at the end of 2019.

 Club career

 Europe

 De Guzman was discovered by representatives of Olympique Marseille while playing for the North Scarborough youth soccer club in Toronto.
 After playing with Marseille's reserve side, de Guzman became a first-team player with 1.
-FC Saarbrücken in the German 2.
+FC Saarbrücken in the 2.
 Bundesliga in the 2000–01 season, where he made two appearances, and in the 2001–02 season, where he made 19 appearances.
 In 21 appearances he never scored.

-In 2002, he joined newly promoted Hannover 96, becoming only the third Canadian to play in the German First Bundesliga.
+In 2002, he joined newly promoted Hannover 96, becoming only the third Canadian to play in the Bundesliga.
 He made 20 appearances during 2002–03 season and 32 appearances in both 2003–04 and 2004–05 seasons.

 De Guzman's contract with Hannover expired in 2005 allowing him to move to any team with no transfer fee.
 He was heavily linked with a move to Tottenham where he would have joined Canadian captain Paul Stalteri.
 He decided against the move to London due to the depth in the centre of mid-field, and instead chose to join Deportivo La Coruña in Spain becoming the first Canadian to play in La Liga.
 After playing a starring role in the club's remarkable turnaround in the 2007–2008 season to avoid relegation and gain a spot in the UEFA Cup, de Guzman was named the team's player of the season.
 In 95 appearances he scored one goal.
 His only goal with Deportivo came in 2005 against the Spanish giants Real Madrid.
 His contract with Deportivo expired in the summer of 2009.